CloudBindle/bindle/README.md

 ##Setting up Gatway

    Create a gateway node on your plaform

-1. I would have "gateway" in the name so that you can recognize it.
+1. Make sure name of node contains "gateway"

 2. Make sure your pem file is added

 3. Use ubuntu 12.04

 Login to node